Astrea49/blurplefier-standalone/README.md

 > Why?

 Because I like the Burplefier bot and think its conversion tool is really neat.
-I believe it'll be of great help with [my Blurplefied Resource Pack for Minecraft](https://github.com/Sonic4999/Blurplefied-Resource-Pack), as I've previously had to use this really obscure program that has been removed from GitHub.
+I believe it'll be of great help with [my Blurplefied Resource Pack for Minecraft](https://github.com/Sonic4999/Blurplefied-Resource-Pack), as I've previously had to use this really obscure program that has been removed from GitHub a while back.

 > Why not make your own solution from scratch, then?